alexcobon/alexcobon/README.md

 - 👋 Hi, I’m Ramtin!
 - 👀 I’m interested in codding/programming
-- 🌱 I’m currently learning python3,java script,html...
+- 🌱 I’m currently learning python3...
 - 📧 only can answer you in my email(ramtinzm@outlook.com)
 - 🙏 looking for a good partner